redis/redis-doc/topics/sentinel.md

 Since Redis is asynchronously replicated, there is no way to totally prevent data loss in this scenario, however you can bound the divergence between Redis 3 and Redis 1 using the following Redis configuration option:

-    min-slaves-to-write 1
+    min-replicas-to-write 1
-    min-slaves-max-lag 10
+    min-replicas-max-lag 10

-With the above configuration (please see the self-commented `redis.conf` example in the Redis distribution for more information) a Redis instance, when acting as a master, will stop accepting writes if it can't write to at least 1 slave.
-Since replication is asynchronous *not being able to write* actually means that the slave is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.
+With the above configuration (please see the self-commented `redis.conf` example in the Redis distribution for more information) a Redis instance, when acting as a master, will stop accepting writes if it can't write to at least 1 replica.
+Since replication is asynchronous *not being able to write* actually means that the replica is either disconnected, or is not sending us asynchronous acknowledges for more than the specified `max-lag` number of seconds.

 Using this configuration the Redis 3 in the above example will become unavailable after 10 seconds.
 When the partition heals, the Sentinel 3 configuration will converge to the new one, and Client B will be able to fetch a valid configuration and continue.